Essential Questions for Designing Effective Solar Lighting Systems

 For a solar flagpole project, the questions are simple.

-Sometimes the solar can be mounted directly to the flagpole itself, but in some cases, it requires a remote solar power assembly.
-Both of these options provide their own benefits depending on the installation location.
+Sometimes, the solar panels can be mounted directly to the flagpole itself, but in other cases, a remote solar power assembly is required.
+Depending on the installation location, both of these options provide their own benefits.

 Bus Stop / Shelter Projects

-There are a few things that need to be configured with a solar bus stop or shelter project.
-If a bus stop project is without a structure, a pole-mounted system is provided.
-If a bus shelter structure is on-site, then the project manager should provide details on the structure and how they expect the solar panel, battery assembly, and light fixture to be mounted and incorporated into the structure.
+A solar bus stop or shelter project needs to be configured in a few ways.
+If the bus stop project is without a structure, a pole-mounted system is provided.
+If the bus shelter structure is on-site, the project manager should provide details on the structure and how they expect the solar panel, battery assembly, and light fixture to be mounted and incorporated into it.

 Off-Grid Power Projects

 The final bonus section is questions for off-grid solar power projects.
-With these projects, the designer needs to completely understand what the solar is required to power, for how long, and all aspects of the operation.
+With these projects, the designer must completely understand what the solar is required to power, for how long, and all aspects of the operation.
 This allows the designer to figure out the load to ensure that the system is set up to be reliable.
-Leaving even the smallest detail out can cause the system to not be sized correctly and possibly have failures down the line, especially during the winter months.
+Leaving even the smallest detail out can cause the system to be incorrectly sized and possibly have failures down the line, especially during the winter months.

-All additional details that can be provided for a project will help the engineers and solar specialists ensure that the project is sized accordingly and meets the needs of the project.
+All additional details that can be provided for a project will help the engineers and solar specialists ensure that the project is sized accordingly and meets its needs.
 Providing as much information as possible at the beginning of the project will help speed the process along and get your project worked up quickly.

-Have a project you want to get quoted?
-Send us the details today and we will get working for you.
-We are excited to work with you to find a cost-feasible solution for your next solar lighting project.
+Do you have a project you want quoted?
+Send us the details today, and we will get to work.
+We are excited to help you find a cost-feasible solution for your next solar lighting project.